 - Require money for projects that are difficult for banks to fund, such as land or construction projects located in areas with higher-than-average default rates.

 Bank loans are capital issued and lent to businesses and individuals by banks or third parties to finance medium- to long-term business projects or assignments.
 With these loans, the bank sets a fixed period over which the loan must be repaid, along with the interest rate and amount of the repayments.
-All banks have access to federal funds, which has been at a relatively low rate of 2.5% since December 19th, 2018.
+All banks have access to federal funds, which has been at a relatively low rate of 0.25%.